 4.27 Borrowing Powers – The Board may borrow money upon the credit of Swim PEI as it deems necessary.

-Validity of Acts of Directors

-4.28 Validity of Acts of Directors – No act of the Board or a Director shall be nullified if it is discovered after the fact that the Director was improperly appointed or elected.

 ARTICLE V OFFICERS

-5.1 Composition – The Officers shall be comprised of the Chair, Vice-Chair, Treasurer and Secretary and such other Officers as determined by the Board of Directors.
+5.1 Composition – The Officers shall be comprised of the Chair, Vice-Chair, Treasurer/ Secretary and such other Officers as determined by the Board of Directors.
 No one Officer shall hold more than one office.